Boises-Finest-DAO/Boises-Finest-DAO.github.io/index.md

 nav_order: 1
 ---

-## Welcome to Boise's Finest DAO
+# Welcome to Boise's Finest DAO

+We are small group of growth minded individuals working collectively on various investments and projects.

-This page was setup to share updates on our various projects
+This page was setup to share public updates